 Nepal saw a slight dip in the number of tourists visiting here after the devastating earthquake of 2015.
 After that, the number of tourists here has not seared as high as in the past.
 So the year 2020 has been announced as Visit Nepal year in order to get the tourism industry of Nepal up and running in full.

-Nepal tourism sector is growing.
+Nepal's tourism sector is growing.
 As a result, more and more travel destinations are opening up.
 Many new trekking trails are being opened.
-The older ones are also being renovated and restructured so that traveling gets easier.
+The older ones are also being renovated and restructured so that travelling gets easier.

 So Visit Nepal 2020 is an attempt to shed light on the prospect of tourism in Nepal.
 It is also an attempt to attract students to get into the sector of travel and tourism.
 This will also help potential entrepreneurs in the travel industry to grow.